 Aspose.Words enables you to perform a mail merge operation with nested regions.
 You can use this feature if you have a data source that is organized into a tree-like structure and you want to execute a mail merge operation to populate a template with hierarchical data.

 The mail merge region is called nested if you have two or more mail merge regions where one of them is inside the other in a hierarchical form.
 Note that each region contains data from one table.

-The most common example of a nested mail merge is an order that contains multiple items where you need to link multiple data tables and present the information in a template.
+The most common example of a nested mail merge is an order that contains a few items where you need to link many data tables and present the information in a template.

 The picture below shows two nested regions where the Order mail merge region is the parent of the Item mail merge region.

 How to Process Mail Merge with Nested Regions

 The data to be merged into a template can come from various sources, mainly relational databases or XML documents.
 In our example, we are going to use an SQLite database to store our data and load it with custom data source implementation.

 The image below demonstrates how the data from the Order table passed to the nested merge regions will be linked to the Item table, as well as the output generated during the merge operation.

 As you can see from the output document, each order from the Order table is inserted into the merge template with all order’s related items from the Item table.
 The next order will be inserted along with their items until all the orders and items are listed.
 The order of nesting mail merge with regions in the template must match the data relationships between the tables in the data source.

 How to Create Data Relations from a Custom Data Source